0glabs/0g-doc/docs/build-with-0g/storage-sdk.md

 * `context.Background()`: Creates a background context for managing the lifecycle of the client's operations.
 * `networkEndpoint`: The URL of the 0G network's RPC endpoint.
-* `logContractAddress`: The address of the 0G Log Contract on the blockchain.
+* `flowContractAddress`: The address of the 0G Flow Contract on the blockchain.
 * `privateKey`: Your private key, used for authentication and transaction signing.

 The `if err != nil` block handles any potential errors during client creation.
 Once the client is successfully created, you can use it to interact with the 0G Storage network.